-Yet during my MA in Creative writing some 10 years ago, writing the story of your life was somewhat frowned upon, even though one of the most often uttered pieces of advice was to, ‘Write what you know’.
+Yet during my MA in Creative writing some 10 years ago, writing your life story was somewhat frowned upon, even though one of the most often uttered pieces of advice was to, ‘Write what you know’.
 I could never marry the two strands of thinking.
 How are you supposed to write about what you know, but not be allowed to use your life as inspiration?

 You scream – a novel?
 Surely what you were writing was an autobiography?
-Yes, well, it started that way, but being that I am a novelist, new plot lines and characters kept infiltrating the story, and about half way through, I decided I’d give in to my novelist tendencies and carry on writing a fictionalised book of the true story.
+Yes, well, it started that way, but being that I am a novelist, new plot lines and characters kept infiltrating the story, and about halfway through, I decided I’d give in to my novelist tendencies and carry on writing a fictionalized book instead of my true life story.